ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The Vancouver independent._](https://chroniclingamerica.loc.gov/lccn/sn87093109/1879-04-17/ed-1/seq-7)

 #### 1879-04-17 &middot; Vancouver, W.T.
 [Wash.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+to the fashionable
+literature ot the day.
+If you would
+qualify her for conversation, you must
+give her something to talk about, give
+her education in tho actual world and its
+transpiring events.
+I rge her to read the
+newspapers and become familiar with the
+present character and improvements of
+our race.
+History is of some importance,
 but the past world is dead, we have noth­
 ing to do with it.
 Let her have an inteU
 ligent opinion, and be able to sustain